ouarez/annebertrand/content/pages/about.md

 **Making art**

-Whether under Unregistered Concept or Outsider from Within, two transient identities created for the exploration of furtive artistic production and dissemination, I continue to produce whimsical assemblages composed of many parts of post-production materials collected from everyday life and chosen for their forms, colours and rhythmic motifs.
+Whether under _Unregistered Concept_ or _Outsider from Within_, two transient identities created for the exploration of furtive artistic production and dissemination, I continue to produce whimsical assemblages composed of many parts of post-production materials collected from everyday life and chosen for their forms, colours and rhythmic motifs.

 ***